Hackinator07/thebirdiebriefing.github.io/src/data/articles/cpkc-womens-open-2025.md

 For those looking to elevate the experience, the **Heritage Lounge** offers an exclusive viewing deck between the 11th and 12th holes, complete with covered seating, upgraded food and beverage, reserved washrooms, and closed-circuit televisions.

 Fans can also upgrade their tickets for $30 per day to access the themed 10th hole, The Rink.
 Yes, we're talking puckboards.
-Somebody better roll in with an [Odyssey Hockey Stick Putter](https://odyssey.callawaygolf.com/putters/putters-2025-happy-gilmore.html).
+Somebody better roll in with an [Odyssey Hockey Stick Putter](https://odyssey.callawaygolf.com/putters/putters-2025-happy-gilmore.html) while wearing a hockey jersey.
 What's more, your upgrade is a donation to support MacKids, and every dollar will be matched by CPKC.

 The CPKC fan experiences beyond The Rink include the First Tee Long Putt Challenge, golf-inspired carnival games, Autograph Alley presented by Golf Town, and two Brooke Brigade viewing zones that give juniors front-row access to the 1st and 15th greens.
 Participants also get t-shirts, snacks, and drinks, making it a full-on fan experience for all.